ARTICLE

 Trigrams mostly interact in a productive, reductive or destructive way.
 The art of Feng Shui combines all the energetic reflections coming from all rooms, which are the row material to design and plan reforms in order to bring balance to states and activities, in every room as well as in the entire place considered as a whole.
 Each location has a particular scheme for distributing chi, which is deduced by Luo Pan's measurements.
 And every scheme may be modified by taking away objects, changing the distribution of elements, etc.

-Feng Shui
+Room distribution and Feng Shui compass

-The central sector increases circulation as it counts on opened spaces all across the area, both SE and NW directions (Sun Wind ☴ near the entrance, and Chien Heaven ☰ in the front door).
+The central sector increases circulation as it counts on opened spaces all across the area, both SE and NW directions (Sun Wind ☴ near the entrance, and Chien Heaven ☰ at the front door).
 The front door might become a place of great activity, with people oftenly coming by and making contact.
 The entire zone is cleared out, and is the place from which chi enters the sector on the left, by going through a quite good path to create preserved and calm zones (Ken Mountain ☶).

 The energy tends to be poured into the opposite area to the entrance.
 That's the area of two rooms where people may easily find a place to relax, rest and let themselves go (K'an Abyss ☵).
 But other two rooms are not the best places to decrease alert levels or restrain motion (Chen Thunder ☳).
-Besides, chi arrives there from two different paths: from resting flows (Ken Mountain) and from exciting and awakening flows (K'an Abyss).
+Besides, chi arrives to the place from two different paths: from resting flows (Ken Mountain) and from exciting and awakening flows (K'an Abyss).

 index